sasidharan2204/PlanSource_Assessment/README.md

 3. Paste the PDF downloading location

-Uses: java 8 or above.
+Use java 8 or above.

 Set to Run.